-Let’s take a look at the exact way bisphosphonates work for the prevention and treatment of osteoporosis.
+Let’s take a look at the exact way its work for the prevention and treatment of osteoporosis.
 We will also review the side effects of bisphosphonates and the recommended doses of these drugs.

 Bisphosphonate refers to a family of drugs used for the treatment of osteoporosis.
-Bisphosphonates vary and are available under different brand names like Alendronate (Fosamax™, Fosamax™ Plus D), Risedronate (Actonel™, Actonel™ with Calcium, and Atelvia™), Ibandronate (Boniva™), Zoledronic acid (Reclast™), and in generic form.
+It varies and is available under different brand names like Alendronate (Fosamax™, Fosamax™ Plus D), Risedronate (Actonel™, Actonel™ with Calcium, and Atelvia™), Ibandronate (Boniva™), Zoledronic acid (Reclast™), and in generic form.

 Bisphosphonates can regulate the processes involved in bone formation, bone resorption, and bone loss.
 The use of bisphosphonates in combination with improved dietary intake of calcium and vitamin D-rich foods can be an effective strategy to improve bone health and prevent fractures.